 - Monitor the performance of the president and chief executive officer

 - Ensure IDRC has an effective communications strategy

-- Assess our own performance in fulfilling Board responsibilities
+- Assess the Board’s own performance in fulfilling its responsibilities